 Let's manually go through these steps on the interviewee data set.
 The data set has both True and False labels, and we have four attributes we can split on.
 So our first step will be to find the partition with the least entropy.
-We'll start by writing a function that does the partitioning:
+We'll start by writing a function that does and one that uses it to compute entropy: